 Home and Family Devotional Resources

-St Paul is offering more ways than ever to make this happen.
-We are offering in-person and live streamed worship (10:30 Sunday morning, 7pm Wednesdays), in-person and virtual bible studies (Sunday Mornings, 9am, and Thursday evenings, 7pm), in-person and home resources for Sunday School (birth-teen), as well as ongoing campus ministry every Friday night.
+St Paul is rich with opportunities to stay connected to your God and his gospel promises.
+We offer in-person and live streamed worship (10:30 Sunday morning, 7pm Wednesdays), in-person and virtual bible studies (Sunday Mornings, 9am, and Thursday evenings, 7pm), in-person Sunday School and home resources for birth-teen, as well as ongoing campus ministry every Friday night.
 Subscribe to our You Tube channel

 for Pastor Thompson's COVID-19 daily meditations as well as to stay connected.
 You can also check St Paul’s “Devotion and Study Resources”